 Mr. Losier was appointed President and Chief Executive Officer of Assumption Mutual Life Insurance Company of Moncton on September 1, 1994.
-Mr. Losier is also Chairman of Assumption Life's subsidiaries and Louisbourg Investments, a company specializing in pension fund management, with assets of more than \$1.3 billion under management.
+Mr. Losier is also Chairman of Assumption Life's subsidiaries and Louisbourg Investments, a company specializing in pension fund management, with assets of more than \$1.5 billion under management.

-Assumption Life is one of the major insurance companies in the Maritimes, with assets in excess of \$600 million and has 50,000 policyholders in Canada and 16,000 in the United States.
+Assumption Life is one of the major insurance companies in the Maritimes, with assets under management of over \$1 billion and has 70,000 policyholders in Canada.